soudeepd/soudeepd.github.io/pages/publications.md

 Following are my academic publications in journals and conference proceedings, along with other published materials, as of 19th February 2024.

+- Chattopadhyay, A., **Deb, S.** A spatio-temporal model for binary data and its application in analyzing the levels of COVID-19 spread.
+To appear in AStA Advances in Statistical Analysis.
+Preprint available on request.

 - Gupta, K., Krishnamurthy, V., **Deb, S.** (2024) What elements of the opening set influence the outcome of a tennis match?
 An in-depth analysis of Wimbledon data.
 To appear in IIMB Management Review. [[early view]](https://www.sciencedirect.com/science/article/pii/S0970389624000089) [[bibtex]](https://scholar.googleusercontent.com/scholar.bib?q=info:zgGtwwe6D38J:scholar.google.com/&output=citation&scisdr=ClHKwvZ6EKDr9p2kCuY:AFWwaeYAAAAAZhqiEuYK2B1S-u1o89NTLjqsClQ&scisig=AFWwaeYAAAAAZhqiEn1oMfqhnQd9ZmYq9xecTKE&scisf=4&ct=citation&cd=-1&hl=en)

 - **Deb, S.**, Roy, R., & Das, S. (2024) Forecasting elections from partial information using a Bayesian model for a multinomial sequence of data.
 To appear in the Journal of Forecasting. [[early view]](https://onlinelibrary.wiley.com/doi/abs/10.1002/for.3107) [[bibtex]](https://scholar.googleusercontent.com/scholar.bib?q=info:_peFyoBGl3gJ:scholar.google.com/&output=citation&scisdr=ClHKwvZ6EKDr9p2kKz8:AFWwaeYAAAAAZhqiMz_IF0-2Cc06XYqjR2tP160&scisig=AFWwaeYAAAAAZhqiM9LXx1tgoDZYcdsiSmJCO80&scisf=4&ct=citation&cd=-1&hl=en)